erictleung/data-science-resources/README.md

 - [Scientific Illustrations 101][scifigs] (PDF) - Tips on various topics for preparing scientific illustrations/figures using various tools.
 - [Make Better Figures Faster Using Illustrator][bitesizeillustrator]
-- [UW Madison Media Lab][uwmedialab] - Tutorials for images and figures
 - [A Tour Through the Visualization Zoo][vizzoo]
 - [Adobe Illustrator for Scientists][ytillustrate] (YouTube playlist)
 - [WebGraphviz is Graphviz in the Browser][webgraphviz]